- Safety - do not go outside the hotels after dark without a group.

 affordable that I have found in the Convocation area.

-Even though Mother Center does not list the Stillwell on their registration
+Even though Mother Center does not list the Stillwell

-is also within walking distance of the Bonaventure.
+And the hotel is also within walking distance of the Bonaventure.

 One year I waited too long (until June, I think), and it was too late to get